TongShan4869/Figure-Handbook/README.md

 Figure Handbook
 ===
+This is a guidline for generating figures in Python.
+Originally written for student in our lab ([Maddox lab](https://github.com/maddoxlab)).
+We will keep this file updating.

-Author: Madeline Cappelloni & Tong Shan (AMPLab)
+Author: Madeline Cappelloni & Tong Shan (Maddox Lab)

 **Table of Content**